niivue/niivue-vscode/README.md

 # NiiVue README

-[NiiVue](https://github.com/niivue/niivue) is a WebGL 2.0 medical image viewer.
-This extension uses NiiVue to display images selected in VSCode.
+**WebGL 2.0 medical image viewer**
+This extension uses [NiiVue](https://github.com/niivue/niivue) to display images selected in VSCode.
 ![Default View when opening an image](media/default_view.png)

 ## Features

 - Open local files by selecting them in the VSCode explorer
-- Open remote files with the command "NiiVue: Open Image" (`Ctr+Shift+P`)
+- Open web links to files with the command "NiiVue: Open Image" (`Ctr+Shift+P`)
-- Open local or remote files when hovering over the link
+- Open local or remote files when hovering over the link in an open editor
+- Add overlays
+- Contrast adjustment by windowing with right mouse button
 - NiiVue hotkeys
-- contrast adjustment by windowing with right mouse button
 - Works in web-based VSCode
 ![NiiVue in web-based VSCode](media/web_based.png)